SEMICeu/documentation/editorial_flow.md

    The UML structure is modified to address the issue.
    These changes are made according to the toolchain UML data model requirements.[1]

-   The changed UML file is committed in the [thema repository](https://github.com/SEMICeu/uri.semic.eu-thema).
+   The changed UML file is committed in the thema repository.

  **Part 2: Build the artefacts using the toolchain**

 *3. Trigger the toolchain in the publication repository.

-   The editor triggers the rendering of the data specification artefacts by adding a publication point in the [publication repository](https://github.com/SEMICeu/uri.semic.eu-publication).
+   The editor triggers the rendering of the data specification artefacts by adding a publication point in the **publication repository** (2).
-   For more information on how this is done, please check out the section on [How to trigger the generation of the artefacts](./toolchain.md#howto-trigger-the-generation-of-the-artefacts).
+   (For more information on how this is done, please check out the section on [How to trigger the generation of the artefacts](./toolchain.md#howto-trigger-the-generation-of-the-artefacts).)

 *4. Check the generated artefacts